Skip to content

 Authentication Guide

-Default mode - allows all connections.
+Default behaviour - allows all connections.

 auth:

-mode: none
+type: none

 Username/password authentication with bcrypt hashes.